 Mornings – 3 hours each morning (15 hours per week)

 Our General English course will help you improve your English as quickly as possible, whether you need English for your work or for your personal use.
-You will be in a multi-national class with other students of the same level, using the most modern course books and materials, such as the latest versions of Global and New English File.
+You will be in a multi-national class with other students of the same level, using the most modern course books and materials, such as the latest versions of Global, Face to Face and English File.
 All our regular teachers have the University of Cambridge CELTA or Trinity Cert TESOL, and bring a wide range of teaching experience to their classes.
 We emphasise the importance of helping students to communicate fluently and confidently in English, and will work with you to improve your grammar, vocabulary and pronunciation.
 The course allows you either to study just General English, or to combine this with other specialised courses in the afternoon.

 Afternoons – 2 hours each afternoon (Monday – Thursday)